home-assistant/home-assistant.io/source/_integrations/ffmpeg_motion.markdown

     title: Configuration file
 ---

-The `ffmpeg` integration allows you to use any video feed with [FFmpeg](https://www.ffmpeg.org/) for motion sensors in Home Assistant.
+The `ffmpeg` {% term integration %} allows you to use any video feed with [FFmpeg](https://www.ffmpeg.org/) for motion sensors in Home Assistant.

 <div class='note'>